 As you could tell by my recent posts I turned over a new leaf this January.
-Actually, I climbed out the tree crossed the creek and went into the city!
+Actually, I climbed out of the tree crossed the creek and went into the city!

 Maybe it’s cause I found my high school diaries (and Adult Shawna needs to go back in time and have a serious Chick-Talk to Teenage Shawna).
 Maybe it’s cause my last baby is out of the newborn stage and ready I’m to get off my couch and out of my pajamas.

 Either way, something is different.